SudhanshuYadav-SY/Playwright-Automation/README.md

-# Playwright-Automation
+#PlaywrightAutomation

-A Playwright-based automation framework for efficient, end-to-end testing of web applications.
-This repository offers modular, reusable scripts for fast, reliable, and cross-browser testing.
+A comprehensive automation framework using Playwright for end-to-end testing of web applications.
+This repository contains modular and reusable scripts designed to interact with various web applications, providing a fast, reliable, and cross-browser testing solution.